pete-machine/torchbricks/README.md

 - [x] Add code coverage and tests passed badges to readme again
 - [x] Create brick-collection visualization tool ("mermaid?")
 - [x] Make DAG like functionality to check if a inputs and outputs works for all model stages.
+- [ ] Make common Visualizations with pillow - not opencv to not blow up the required dependencies.
+ImageClassification, Segmentation, ObjectDetection
+  - [ ] Maybe visualizations should be done in OpenCV it is faster.
 - [ ] Use pymy, pyright or pyre to do static code checks.
 - [ ] Decide: Add stage as an internal state and not in the forward pass:
   - Minor Pros: Tracing (to get onnx model) requires only torch.Tensors only as input - we avoid making an adapter class.